top of page

 Low Self-Esteem

-Low self-esteem therefore refers to having a negative overall opinion of oneself, judging or evaluating oneself negatively, and placing a negative value on oneself as a person.
+Low self-esteem is when we hold a negative overall opinion of ourselves, harshly judging or evaluating our worth and feeling as though we are less valuable as a person.

 • being self-critical, self-blaming or self-loathing